Skip to Content

 The full halves are the bodies.
 Lay one half, smooth side up, on each egg.

-black olive on deviled egg
+half of black olive on top of deviled egg as body of spider.

 Carefully slice the remaining halves of olive into 8 legs for each spider.
 Most halves you can get 4 legs from to complete a whole spider with one olive but sometimes the ends of the olive are just too small.
 That is why you may need another olive or two to make a few more legs.